 If an allegation is brought against a member of the ASGJ, it shall be immediately sent to AUJ.

-After an appropriate allegation has been filed, an investigative committee shall be formed to research and investigate the allegation.

-The ASGJ shall determine if a hearing is necessary based upon the findings of the investigative committee.

 The hearing shall be conducted in an impartial manner.
 The defendant shall have the following rights:

 The right to a written notice of the charges against him or her;